Sanjh-Maheshwari/Behaviour-Simulation-Multimodal/README.md

 In this work, we trained a very prelaminary multimodal for the task.
 To extend this work one can deep dive into the training data and method described in the [paper](https://arxiv.org/pdf/2309.00359.pdf)) which also describes additional pretraining steps.
 Finally, one can also look at newer models like [Llava](https://github.com/haotian-liu/LLaVA).

 ## Acknowledgements <a name="ackn"></a>
 The main source for this code : https://github.com/Ino-Ichan/GIT-LLM

+## Support <a name="sup"></a>
+There are many ways to support a project - starring⭐️ the GitHub repo is just one.